Egor93/MSC_repo/README.md

 - qvl_qs : the saturation deficit when qvlm is smaller than qsm ??
 - qvlm - qsm is the saturation deficit when qvlm is smaller than qsm
 - qcm    : Mean cloud water mixing ratio [kg/kg]
-- qsm    : Saturation mixing ratio [kg/kg]
+- qsm    : Saturation mixing ratio [kg/kg] - ratio of the mass of water vapor to the mass of dry air in a parcel of air at saturation.
-- qvm    : Mean water vapour mixing ratio[kg/kg]?
+- qvm    : Mean water vapour mixing ratio[kg/kg] - ratio of the mass of water vapour to the mass of dry air
 -
 - skew   : LES water vapor skewness
 - skew_l : LES liquid water+water vapor skewness